 Need a Root Canal in Washington DC?

-How Do The Nerve and Pulp Become Damaged?
+How Do The Nerve and Pulp Become Damage?

-Multiple dental procedures on the same tooth, a large filling, trauma to the face, deep decay or a chip or crack in a tooth can lead to damage to the nerve and pulp.
-Regardless of how the damage occurs, however, it is important to have the tooth fixed promptly.
+Multiple dental procedures on the same tooth, a large filling, trauma to the face, deep decay, or a chip or crack in a tooth can lead to damage to the nerve and pulp.
+Regardless of how the injury occurs, however, it is essential to have the tooth fixed promptly.
 If not, the problem may spread.

 Why Root Canals Are Necessary

 Anytime the pulp or nerve tissue of a tooth is damaged, it begins to break down, leading to bacteria multiplying within the pulp chamber.
 The bacteria and other debris that has decayed can bring on an abscessed tooth or an infection.
 An abscess contains pus that accumulates in the ends of the tooth’s roots and then spreads past these roots.
-The face, head and/or neck may begin to swell, and bone at the root’s tip may be lost.
+The face, head, and neck may begin to swell, and bone at the root’s tip may be lost.
 As the abscess tries to drain, it can result in a hole opening up in the side of the tooth.
-The tooth then begins to drain into the gums or it may drain through the cheek and then into the skin.
+The tooth then begins to flow into the gums, or it may flow through the cheek and then into the skin.

 Signs A Root Canal Is Needed